jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-040.md

 - Body `E` is the outer Earth composed of rocks, clay, sand, and mud.

-Above the fragments 2 3 and 6 7, raised by water, are seas.
+Above the fragments `2 3` and `6 7`, raised by water, are seas.

-Above the other fragments inclined more gently and not covered by water, such as 8 9 and u, are flat plains.
+Above the other fragments inclined more gently and not covered by water, such as `8 9` and `u`, are flat plains.

-And above the more erect ones, like 1 2 and 9 4 u, are mountains.
+And above the more erect ones, like `1 2` and `9 4 u`, are mountains.

 They split into many smaller fragments when they fall due to their own gravity and their ends strongly collide with each other.

 These fragments formed:
-- rocks on some seashores, such as 1
+- rocks on some seashores, such as `1`
-- the multiple ridges of mountains, some very high like 4, others gentler like 9 and u
+- the multiple ridges of mountains, some very high like `4`, others gentler like `9` and `u`
-- sea cliffs, such as 3 and 6.
+- sea cliffs, such as `3` and `6`

 ### 45. The nature of the air can be derived from all this.